LukeLabrie/msrDynamics/README.md

 x = Node(m = m_x)
 y = Node(m = m_y)

+# add nodes to system
+f.add_nodes([x,y])

 # define dynamics
 x.dydt = x.y() - y.y()
 y.dydt = - x.y() + y.y()
 ```

 Implentation of the `Node()` object and associated helper methods is demonstrated in the examples below.

+Note, for any system, a `System()` object is required for proper handling of the global indexing required for the [JiTCDDE](https://github.com/neurophysik/jitcdde) backend. **Nodes need to be added to the system object before dynamics are defined**.
+This is because

 ## Example